Bheki0987/Bheki0987/README.md

 ---

 ## 📌 About Me
 I am a recent **BCom Information Systems graduate** from North-West University with a passion for turning "messy" data into clear, actionable business insights.
-I recently became an **Oracle Analytics Cloud 2025 Certified Professional**, and I’m focused on building a career where I can bridge the gap between technical data and business needs.
+I’m focused on building a career where I can bridge the gap between technical data and business needs.

 I enjoy the challenge of finding patterns in data and using those findings to help businesses make better decisions.
 I also actively use **Generative AI (ChatGPT, Google Gemini)** to speed up my coding, improve my project documentation, and learn new analytical techniques faster.